deathtothecorporation/plunder-docs/a-simple-cog/booting-starting.md

 FROM CACHE!"` message.

 {% hint style="warning" %}
-Explain the cache and state machines
+TODO: Explain the cache and state machines
 {% endhint %}

 If you _change_ `test_cog.sire`, delete the ship, and re-boot, you'll get a